abelardojarab/gputeachingkit-labs/README.md

 Aside from a C compiler and the CUDA Toolkit, [CMake](https://cmake.org/) 2.8 or later is required to generate build scripts for your target IDE and compiler.

-The usage of OpenACC directives for the Module 21 labs require access to the PGI OpenACC compiler.
+The usage of OpenACC directives for the Module 21 labs requires access to the PGI OpenACC compiler.
 Please follow the instructions [here](https://bitbucket.org/hwuligans/gputeachingkit-labs/src/master/Module21/OpenACCVectorAdd/PGI_LICENCE_INFO.markdown?fileviewer=file-view-default) in this Bitbucket repository to download the tools, generate the license file and install the license.